alexanderlarsen/Saneject/README.md

 - Injecting plain C# objects (POCOs) directly into other objects is not supported due to Unity's serialization limits.
 Injection *into* serializable POCOs nested inside `MonoBehaviour` is supported.
 - Verified on Windows (Mono + IL2CPP) and Android (IL2CPP).
 Other platforms remain untested.

-For design trade-offs compared to runtime DI frameworks, see [Runtime DI vs Saneject](#runtime-di-vs-saneject).
+For trade-offs compared to runtime DI frameworks, see [Runtime DI vs Saneject](#runtime-di-vs-saneject).

 ## Possible additions